Trust and Security is Important to us!

 Tactic #2: Legal Agreement

 • Allowed and prohibited keywords.
-Be specific and/or define classes of keywords.
+Be specific and define classes of keywords.

 • Allowed and prohibited ad copy.
-You can refer to an external policy document that changes from time to time in order to give yourself flexibility with wording and offers.
+You can refer to an external policy document that occasionally changes to give you flexibility with wording and offers.

 • Page rank.
-If you are bidding alongside partners, you will need to define page rank rules.
-Examples include: never above you, or your brand is always first on keywords x, y and z.
+If bidding alongside partners, you will need to define page rank rules.
+Examples include: never above you, or your brand is always first on keywords x, y, and z.

 Tactic #3: Ad Monitoring